EuclidProtocol/docs/docs/Euclid Smart Contracts/Factory.md

 ### GetAllPools

-Queries all the pools registered in the factory returning the VLP address for the pool and the token information for the pair.
+Queries all the pools registered in the factory, returning the VLP address for the pool and the token information for the pair.

 ```rust
 pub enum QueryMsg {